imarsman/datetime/README.md

 # datetime parsing and handling library

 Date and time functionality for ISO-8601 standard formats.

+This library was initially written in an attempt to allow for the flexible parsing of a range of input timestamp formats with an emphasis on ISO-8601 timestamps.
+The parsing produces Golang time.Time values.
+The desire to build this functionality arose from an earlier project written in Java where timestamp inputs were in varying formats that had to be read in reliably to produce timestamps that could be used in the proeduction of output documents.

+Handling of ISO-8601 dates, periods, and timespans is included using the code found at https://github.com/rickb777/date.
+That code is for the most part included without modification as it is evidently well optimized and the result of a great deal of thought and careful attention to accuracy.
+A period lexing package is included but was mostly written for comparison purposes with the existing parsing functionality.
+It will likely be removed as the existing parsing is about 3x faster and has already benefitted from careful attention to proper handling.

+The timesstamp parsing is weighted in favour of allowing for some non-compliant formatting of parsed input as long as the compliance issues do not make what is accepted for parsing ambiguous.
+The library takes the approach of initially trying to tokenize ISO-8601 format timestamps.
+If that step fails a number of non-ISO-8601 formats are tried in a loop in a best effort to parse the incoming timestamp.

+None of the ISO-8601 time types are comprehensive in their handling of the possible formats and variations in formats.
+The ISO-8601 standard is a large one.

-The code for ISO-8601 date handling, ISO-8601 period handling, and intervals is from https://github.com/rickb777/date.
-It is licences under the BSD-3-Clause Licence.
+The code for ISO-8601 date, period, and timespan handling is licences under the BSD-3-Clause Licence.
 You can read this licence at the end of the LICENCE file for this project.

-Code for handling parsing of timestamps is written by Ian Marsman.
-It is primarily aimed at parsing ISO-8601 dates but will fall back on alternate formats such as formats for SQL timestamps if the initial attempt to parse ISO-8601 format fails.

-The ISO-8601 time format standards are broad and more comprehensive than is supported by any of the packages in this project.
-Things like repeating periods and years with more than four digits are not currently handled.

-It is very possible that errors have been made in the implementation of the various ISO-8601 formats handling.
-Please let the author know if you discover any outright errors.
+The timestamp parsing, date, period, and timespan support are used here in separate packages, for date, period, timespan, and timestamp.

+Although testing has been done to attempt to ensure correct handling of the types represented here, there are likely errors.
+Please submit any errors as issues for this project.